 - case number and negative binomial regression Poisson: 1

-- influenza case and mixed model: 1
+- case number and respiratory pathogen: 1

 Co phrase search for related documents, hyperlinks ordered by date